dkarter/retrovertigo/content/blog/customize-vims-gx-mapping/index.md

 augroup END
 ```

 Hope you find it this post useful and that it inspires you to customize <kbd>g</kbd><kbd>x</kbd> to support your favorite package manager / programming language.
-If you do write your own customization please [@/DM me on Twitter](https://twitter.com/dorian_escplan) - I'm interested to hear what you come up with.
+If you do write your own customization please [@/DM me on Twitter](https://twitter.com/dorian_escplan) - I'm interested in hearing what you come up with!